siteleaf/siteleaf.com/_posts/2018-02-13-seo-with-jekyll-siteleaf.markdown

 ## Jekyll-SEO-Tag

 We love the [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin.
-It’s [whitelisted](https://learn.siteleaf.com/themes/jekyll-plugins/#whitelisted-plugins) by GitHub Pages so you can use it on any of our plans.
+It’s [approved by GitHub Pages](https://learn.siteleaf.com/themes/jekyll-plugins/#github-pages-approved-plugins) so you can use it on any of our plans.
 Using the `jekyll-seo-tag` plugin helps to optimize your website for search engines and social media networks by adding metadata tags to index and display your site's content.

 `jekyll-seo-tag` adds the following metadata tags to your site: